 In June 1975, the first cricket world cup champions game was organized in England along with the first ODI cricket match which was played just four years before.

 You will be stunned to know that the Women’s Cricket World Cup was organized two years before the first men’s tournament.
-The ICC World Cup winners history goes back to the year 1912 when a tournament popularly called as a triangular tournament of Test matches was played between England, Australia, and South Africa.
+The ICC World Cup winners history goes back to the year 1912 when a tournament popularly called a triangular tournament of Test matches was played between England, Australia, and South Africa.

 History of Cricket World Cup Winners